queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 **Note** that you may need to specify a specific version of Node.js via `nvm` to use webpack successfully.

+## Frameworks And Testing

+All versions of Node.js run on CodeShip.
+Additionally, all tools and test frameworks, such as karma, mocha, grunt or any other node-based tool should work without issue.
+You will need to be sure to install them via `npm` before using them, however.

 ## Parallel Testing

 If you are running [parallel test pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/parallel-tests.md %}), you will want separate your tests into groups and call a group specifically in each pipeline.
 For instance: